Run a Free St. Louis Public Records Search on Anybody

 Questions about the policies and process can be addressed by calling the Bureau of Central Police Records at 314.615.5317.

-How To Search for Arrest Warrants in St. Louis County Missouri
+How To Look Up Arrest Warrants in St. Louis County

 The courts issue warrants to offenders who have failed to appear for their hearings or have violated their probation or parole conditions.
 Therefore, patrons looking for this information should contact the St. Louis County – 21st Judicial Court.